giovannicoppola/alfred-ICDbrowser/README.md

 <h1 id="motivation">Motivation ✅</h1>

-- To search or browse ICD10 codes
+- To search or browse ICD-10 codes without opening a browser/website
 - to review and learn about the ICD-code hierarchy